-(c) That illegal or improper votes were cast and counted [for the defendant, which, if taken from the defendant, will reduce the number of the defendant's legal votes below the number necessary to elect] in greater number than the margin between the contestant and the defendant [-], or otherwise in sufficient number to raise reasonable doubt as to the outcome of the election. (d) That the election board, in conducting the election or in conversing the returns, made errors sufficient to change the result of canvassing the returns, made errors sufficient to change the result of the election as to any person who has been declared elected. (e) That the defendant or any person acting, either directly or indirectly, on behalf of the defendant has given, or offered to give, to any person [a bribe] anything of value for the purpose of [procuring his or her] manipulating or altering the outcome of the election.

-(f) That there was a [possible] malfunction of any voting deviceor electronic tabulator, counting device [.] or computer in a manner sufficient to raise reasonable doubt as to the outcome of the election.
+- (1) Illegal or improper votes were cast and counted [for the defendant, which, if taken from the defendant, will reduce the number of the defendant's legal votes below the number necessary to elect]; - (2) Legal and proper votes were not counted; or - (3) A combination of the circumstances described in subparagraphs (1) and (2) occurred, - in an amount that is equal to or greater than the margin between the contestant and the defendant [.], or otherwise in an amount sufficient to raise reasonable doubt as to the outcome of the election. - (d) That the election board, in conducting the election or in canvassing the returns, made errors sufficient to change the result of the election as to any person who has been declared elected. - (e) That the defendant or any person acting, either directly or indirectly, on behalf of the defendant has given, or offered to give, to any person [a bribe] anything of value for the purpose of [procuring his or her] manipulating or altering the outcome of the election. - (f) That there was a [possible] malfunction of any voting device or electronic tabulator, counting device [.] or computer in a manner sufficient to raise reasonable doubt as to the outcome of the election.